MH17 crash: Parents of Liam Sweeney 'angry and frustrated'

 BBC political correspondent Norman Smith said the meeting was held in the State Room upstairs in Downing Street, which is "a slightly less formal environment than the Cabinet rooms or an office environment".

 Some of the families arrived through the front door, accompanied by Foreign Office officials, while others chose to use side entrances to avoid the media outside.

 Mr Sweeney said: "I've got to say Mr Cameron was very humble.
 He answered every question that was asked of him.
 He brought a few experts in to talk about crash sites and how the airplane might have come down.

 "We basically asked Mr Cameron just to help.
-The talking I suppose has got to stop and the doing has got to be done."'Waiting is worst'
+The talking I suppose has got to stop and the doing has got to be done."

 Mr Sweeney also said the family did not know if their son's body remained at the crash site in Ukraine.

 "It's very difficult but unfortunately we are going to have to wait to find out," he added.

 Mrs Sweeney spoke of her struggle to cope with the lack of information.

 "It's just the waiting is the worst bit," she said.

 The Victim Support charity said it was offering practical and emotional support to "a number" of the British families who lost relatives in the crash.
 The families had been referred to the charity by the Foreign Office, it said.